Skip to content

 Circuit mode (ach circuit) — Compiles to arithmetic constraints over BN254.
 No loops at runtime, no I/O — everything is unrolled and flattened into a constraint system for zero-knowledge proofs.

-The prove {} block bridges both: it runs inside the VM, compiles its body as a circuit, generates a witness from captured variables, and produces a cryptographic proof — all in one expression.
+The prove block bridges both: it compiles its body as a circuit via ProveIR at compile time, captures variables from scope, and produces a cryptographic proof at runtime — all in one expression.
+Witnesses are auto-inferred; only public inputs need to be declared.

 Source (.ach)